Hours of Operation

 The Historic Fairfield Inn announces its winter hours for the Months of

 January through April.
-We will be open only for dinner and only on
+We will be open only for dinner on

 group reservations (twenty or more people) for any day and any time.

 A Brief History of the Historic Fairfield Inn